klederLucas/cocus-test/README.md

 * Axios: A promise-based HTTP client.

 ## Installation
-To install the project dependencies and run it, simply execute the following command in your terminal:
+To install the project dependencies and run it, simply execute the following commands in your terminal:

 ```
 npm install
+npm run start
 ```

+There is also an `.env.example` that can be configured to a different url if it is needed, or in a case of different environments

 ## Usage